-Lactation Support for Nursing Mothers
+Lactation Support for Employees

-Issued July 30, 2012
+Issued July 30, 2012, Revised April 15, 2022

 Table of Contents

 An ideal lactation location is clean, maintains appropriate temperature and ventilation, and is located near the work station with locks for privacy, has an electrical outlet, a comfortable chair and a small table or flat surface to hold the breast pump.
 A bathroom, even if private, is not a permissible location.
-Allowing access to a refrigerator, where available, to securely store expressed breast milk is helpful.
+Allowing access to a refrigerator, where available, to securely store expressed milk is helpful.

 Faculty, Staff and student employees should be allowed adequate use of break time, leave time, meal time, and/or flexible work schedule to utilize a lactation station, to express milk, and to clean equipment after pumping.
-New mothers should contact their supervisor to request work schedule variations in advance and for assistance in identifying a private location for expressing milk if one is not readily available.
-Break time for non-exempt employees is covered more fully in PPM 4220, Hours of Work, Overtime, Overtime Pay and Compensatory Time
+Employees should contact their supervisor to request work schedule variations in advance and for assistance in identifying a private location for expressing milk if one is not readily available.
+Break time for non-exempt employees is covered more fully in PPM 4220, Hours of Work, Overtime, Overtime Pay and Compensatory Time.

 US Department of Labor Break Time for Employees.